 The Fujifilm XF 18mm f1.4 is a wide-angle prime lens for the X-series mirrorless system.
 Announced in April 2021 and costing $999 or 879 pounds, the XF 18mm delivers standard wide angle coverage equivalent to 27mm when mounted on an X-series body.

 It’s a higher-end alternative to the existing 18mm f2 pancake lens, with an extra stop of aperture and weather-sealing, albeit larger and roughly 50% more expensive.
 Meanwhile the new 18 1.4 costs around the same as the earlier 16mm f1.4 which is equivalent to 24mm if you prefer something wider.
 Fujifilm sent me a pre-production sample for my first-looks review video below, where I’ll show you everything you need to know about the lens.
+Since then I have tested a final production copy of the lens for my updated sample images gallery.
 If you prefer a written version, keep scrolling!

 Above: The 28mm focal length – or thereabouts – falls roughly between the mild 35s and wider 24s, capturing a respectable field of view while avoiding dramas with distortion or perspective.
 They’re the safe wide angle choice, ideal for a wide variety of subjects and today in a market flooded by new 24s and 35s, feel almost exotic.
 Ironic since back in the day they were the typically the second lens everyone bought after a standard 50.